Any-moose registration hunt to open March 1

 The area includes the Kaiyuh Flats, where the moose population was estimated to be 1,900–2,500 in 2011 but increased to 4,000–4,500 moose by 2018.
 Trend count surveys conducted in November, from 2019 through 2022, indicate the population continued to grow since the 2018 population estimate.

-“Moose abundance increased in this area for several years, and the population can support a winter harvest opportunity,” said Galena area boologist Glenn Stout.
+“Moose abundance increased in this area for several years, and the population can support a winter harvest opportunity,” said Galena area zoologist Glenn Stout.

 The season for the RM831 hunt is scheduled to run from March 1 through March 15.
 The department has established a quota of 25 moose with no more than 20 cows.
 If either quota is met before March 15, then the season will be closed by Emergency Order.